-Community members who lived near the facility (1965-1989)
+Community members who lived near the facility (1954-1983)

-The people in the community around the site during the time the New Orleans facility processed Libby vermiculite could have been exposed to Libby asbestos fibers by disturbing or playing in soil or waste piles on the site, from plant emissions, from waste rock brought home for personal use, or from indoor household dust that contained Libby asbestos from one or more outside sources.
-Insufficient information is available to determine whether these exposures occurred, how often they may have occurred, or what concentrations of airborne Libby asbestos may have been present during potential exposure.
+The people in the community around the site during the time the Honolulu facility processed Libby vermiculite could have been exposed to Libby asbestos fibers in a number of ways: from disturbing or playing in contaminated soil or waste piles on the site, from plant emissions, from waste rock brought home for personal use, or from indoor household dust that contained Libby asbestos from one or more outside sources.
+Information is insufficient to determine whether these exposures occurred and, if so, how often they may have occurred, or what concentrations of airborne Libby asbestos may have been present during potential exposures.
 This information may never be available.
 Because critical information is lacking, these past exposure pathways for community members are considered indeterminate public health hazards.

-- Promote awareness of potential past asbestos exposures among community members who lived near the facility during 1965-1989.
-Provide these people with easily accessible materials that will assist them in identifying their own potential for exposure. - Encourage persons who lived in the community in the past and feel they were exposed to inform their regular physician about their potential asbestos exposure.
+- Promote awareness of potential past asbestos exposure among community members who lived near the facility during 1954-1983.
+Provide these people with easily accessible materials that will help them identify their own exposures. - Encourage people who lived in the community in the past and feel they were exposed to asbestos to inform their primary care physician about their potential asbestos exposure.